Robert Small (producer)

+Career

 Television production

 In 1989, Small and then partner Jim Burns co-created the music series MTV Unplugged, which they then executive produced.

 He was an executive producer for the Pulp Comics series for Comedy Central, which integrated short films and standup material in the same half hour format.
 It ran from 1996 to 2000.
 Pulp Comics featured artists such as Louis C.K., Margaret Cho and Dave Attell.
 RSE also produced specials for HBO with Denis Leary and others in addition to A&E television worldwide.

 Small is also credited as an executive producer on projects including MTV's The Spoken Word, AETN's Bio series, TV Land's Top Ten, and VH1's Hard Rock Live.

 In the summer of 2009, Small teamed up with Worldwide Biggies as an executive producer for the First Annual Worldwide Fido Awards for Nick at Nite.

 RSE continues its work in comedy, music, biographies and documentary production.